Yes A checkmark with a circle around it close

 When it comes to Social Security and retirement, you may have conflicting viewpoints: On one side, you hope to start collecting your benefits as soon as you’re eligible, or maybe you’re concerned you’ll need that income sooner.
 On the other side, you know that if you wait, your monthly benefit amount will be greater.

-While it does make sense to wait as long as you can, you may want to consider reevaluating your situation every year in retirement before deciding whether to continue delaying the beginning of Social Security benefits.
+While it may make sense to wait as long as you can, you may want to consider reevaluating your situation every year in retirement before deciding whether to continue delaying the beginning of Social Security benefits.

 Because each individual, couple, widow, and widower has a unique lifestyle and unique income needs, a year-by-year evaluation prior to beginning benefits can be a smart approach.